aphrochl/SolveMyProblem/README.md

 - **User-friendly frontend**: A web interface enables users to submit problems and view statistics.

 ### Architecture & Technologies
-- **Microservices**: Each service (payment, problem-solving, statistics) runs independently.
+- **Microservices**: Each service (payment, problem, solver, statistics) runs independently.
 - **API Gateway**: Routes requests from the frontend to appropriate services.
 - **Dockerized deployment**: The entire platform is containerized, ensuring easy deployment and scaling.
 - **PostgreSQL**: Used for managing user data, transactions, and problem submissions.
-- **Development tools**: WebStorm, Node.js, Python, Bootstrap for frontend/backend; GitHub for version control.
+- **Development tools**: Pycharm, Node.js, Python, Bootstrap for frontend/backend; GitHub for version control.

 ### Core Functions
 1. **Buy credits**: Users purchase credits to submit and solve problems.